-Internet Service Providers (ISP's), which first began to emerge in the late 1980s and early 1990s, are the businesses and organizations that provide users with Internet access and related services.
+You may be wondering, what is ISP?
+Well, Internet Service Providers (ISP's), which first began to emerge in the late 1980s and early 1990s, are the businesses and organizations that provide users with Internet access and related internet services.
 These providers connect customers to customers of other service providers by way of networks.
-Often, Internet Service Providers (also called Internet Access Providers) are companies that provide telecommunications services including data communications access and telephone connection.
-The majority of telephone companies now function as Internet Access Providers as well.
+Often, Internet Service Providers (also called Internet Access Providers) are companies that provide telecommunications services including data communications access and telephone connection, or even cable TV access.
+The majority of telephone companies now function as an Internet Access Provider or Internet Service Provider as well.
 ISP's may be commercial, non-profit, privately owned or community-owned.

 What Are the Different Types of Internet Service Providers?

 There are quite a few different types of Internet Service Providers available today, including access, mailbox, hosting, transit, virtual and free.

 - Access ISPs — Employ a variety of technologies to facilitate consumers' connection to their network.
 These technologies may include broadband or dialup.
 Always-on types of broadband connections comprise cable, fiber optic service (FiOS), DSL (Digital Subscriber Line) and satellite.
 A number of access providers also provide email and hosting services.